Dive into the world of 4 cylinder engines and discover how they work, their advantages and disadvantages, and how to maintain optimal performance.

 The valves and cylinder head play a vital role in regulating the flow of air and fuel in and out of the cylinders.
 The valves open and close at precise intervals to allow the air-fuel mixture to enter the cylinders during the intake stroke and to allow the exhaust gases to exit during the exhaust stroke.
 The cylinder head houses the valves and provides the necessary space for combustion to occur.

 The design of the valves and cylinder head is crucial for optimizing airflow and combustion efficiency in a 4 cylinder engine.
 The size and shape of the valves, as well as the configuration of the cylinder head, are carefully engineered to maximize power output and fuel efficiency.
-Proper of the valves and cylinder head is essential to ensure smooth operation and prevent engine damage.
+Proper of the valves and cylinder head is essential to ensure smooth and prevent engine damage.

 - Valves and the cylinder head work together to regulate airflow and combustion in a 4 cylinder engine.